Don't use kbfirmware.com as it is outdated and does not support split keyboards. Use QMK Configurator instead.

 Simple rule to remember: Band = Square Pad

-No, the PCBs that do have LED support can only be controlled as a group.
+Only the BDN9 Rev. 2 has individually addressable per-key RGB.
+For all other available Keebio PCBs that have in-switch LED support, the LEDs can only be controlled as a group.

 Compatible sizes: 1.8mm, 2x3x4mm, or 3mm, note that sometimes the 3mm LEDs can interfere with the keycaps